People that successfully gain muscle without gaining fat do two things very well:

 Then, they set up their diet to allow the growth to take place.

-And in today’s post you’re going to learn how to do this, so that you’re not looking good only for a few months during the summer, but always!
+In today’s post you’re going to learn how to do this, so that you’re not looking good only for a few months during the summer, but always!

 Let’s get started: